 Listen to their symptoms.

 It is rare for a person to be able to describe to you the root problem for which they have come to you for help.
 Instead, they will usually describe symptoms (much like any of us does when we go to see our family practitioner).
 Now, they think they are describing their problems, but in reality they are usually telling you how they feel, what relational problems they are experiencing, and many other burdens they carry with them.
 Be patient.
 Don’t butt in right away saying, “Now, you are not really telling me your problems, but only symptoms.”
-Let them talk for a while.
-In time, with the Lord’s help and usually not in the first session, you will gently lead them to see at least one root spiritual problem as it relates either to love for God (or lack of), or love for neighbor (or lack of), or both.
+Let them talk.
+In time, with the Lord’s help and usually not in the first session, you will gently lead them to see at least one root spiritual need as it relates either to love for God (or lack of), or love for neighbor (or lack of), or both.

 Ask lots of questions.

 I do my best to interpret their language, but many times need clarification.
 I will ask questions like: You say you feel your wife does not respect you.
 Can you tell me what specifically causes you to feel that way?
 Can you tell me what you mean when you say you “asked Jesus into your heart?”
 What do you see as your biggest problem?
 What have you done to solve it?
 In what ways are you hoping that I will be a help to you?
 What do you hope your life will look like when we are done counseling together?

 Again, remember that your goal during the first session is to listen well and communicate hope and compassion.
 But listen for “red threads” that run through their language and thereby reveal patterns of thinking.
 As you do, jot simple thoughts down on your notepad and draw their attention to one or two pertinent hope-giving Scriptures.
 The Spirit will guide you.